laravel/docs/pagination.md

     {{ $users->appends(['sort' => 'votes'])->links() }}

-If you wish to append all query string values to the pagination links you can use the `withQueryString` method:
+If you wish to append all current query string values to the pagination links you may use the `withQueryString` method:

     {{ $users->withQueryString()->links() }}